mperignon/2016-02-04-Flagstaff/lessons/sqlite/07-join.md

 because those tables contain
 [primary keys](reference.html#primary-key)
 and [foreign keys](reference.html#foreign-key).
-A primary key is a value,
+A primary key is a value
-or combination of values,
+(or combination of values)
 that uniquely identifies each record in a table.
 A foreign key is a value (or combination of values) from one table that identifies a unique record in another table.